|Bid||14.59 x 1400|

 |Ask||14.62 x 800|

 |PE Ratio (TTM)||17.66|

 |Forward Dividend & Yield||1.00 (6.82%)|

 |1y Target Est||N/A|

-The Mexico Fund, Inc. (NYSE: MXF) announced that the Board of Directors (Board) declared a distribution of $0.25 per share to stockholders of record on July 23, 2019, which is payable in cash on July 30, 2019.
+The Mexico Fund, Inc. (MXF) announced that the Board of Directors (Board) declared a distribution of $0.25 per share to stockholders of record on January 23, 2020, which is payable in cash on January 30, 2020.
 Under the Fund’s Managed Distribution Plan (MDP), the Fund pays quarterly distributions of $0.25 per share.
-The Board has ratified the continuation of the Fund’s MDP during 2019.
+The Board has ratified the continuation of the Fund’s MDP during 2020.

 The Mexico Fund, Inc. (MXF) announced today that, at its 2019 Annual Meeting of Stockholders, stockholders (i) re-elected Claudio X. Gonzalez, Edward P. Djerejian and Alberto Osorio as Class II Directors of the Fund for a three-year term expiring in 2022 and (ii) soundly rejected the stockholder’s proposal to terminate the Investment Advisory Agreement between Impulsora del Fondo México, S.C. and the Fund, such proposal receiving only 1,979,870 shares voted “For,” equivalent to approximately 13% of the Fund’s outstanding shares.